chrisant996/clink-gizmos/README.md

 https://github.com/direnv/direnv, but is designed for use with Clink.

-The idea is that when changing current directories from one command prompt to the next, this script looks for a .env file with environment variables.
-If it finds one, then it applies environment variables from it to the current environment.
-When changing away to a different directory, then it unsets any environment variables that were applied from the most recent .env file.
+The idea is that when changing current directories from one command prompt to the next, this script looks for a .env file or .env.cmd file.
+If it finds one then it applies environment variables from it to the current environment.
+When changing away to a different directory, then it unsets any environment variables that were applied from the most recent .env or .env.cmd file.

 By default, direnv starts out disabled and does nothing at all.
 To enable it, run `clink set direnv.enable true`.
 Once enabled, it only works in directories it's been told to trust.

-By default, direnv starts out not trusting any directories.
-It only looks for .env files in directories that it has been told to trust.
-Using
-<code>direnv allow <em>directory_name</em></code> is how to tell direnv to
-trust a specific directory.
-Trust is NOT recursive; trusting a parent directory does not establish trust for any child directories beneath it.
+By default, direnv starts out with no trust.
+It only loads environment variables from specific .env or .env.cmd files that have been explicitly allowed.
+Run `direnv allow directory_name` to tell direnv to allow the .env or .env.cmd file in a specific directory, or run `direnv allow path\.env` or `direnv allow path\.env.cmd` to allow a specific .env or .env.cmd file.

 The format for a .env file is one variable definition per line, and each variable definition is a name, an equal sign, and a value.
 For example:
   VAR_NAME=VALUE

+The format for a .env.cmd file is a normal batch script, but the script is executed in a separate hidden CMD session.
+Any environment variable changes are copied from the hidden CMD into the current CMD session.

 For more information, including a list of available direnv commands, run `direnv help`.